 Instructions

-- Spread each bread slice with vegan butter or margarine.4 slices bread, 2 tablespoon vegan butter
+- Spread each bread slice with your choice of spread.4 slices bread, 2 tablespoons margarine or butter

 - The bread crusts can be removed if preferred or just left on.Gently shake the bread to remove any loose sprinkles.